Knocks on the door at 3:00AM are always bad news.

 It was the softest, steadiest knock on my parents’ room next door but enough to jolt me awake from deep sleep.
 It was much-needed sleep too.
 I had spent a stressful week taking my 90-year-old grandfather, Alzheimer-inflicted grandmother, differently-abled aunt and my parents on a family holiday around Xiamen, China.

 Playing tour guide and trying to ensure everyone had a good time had sucked the life out of every cell in my body.
-Between managing Kong Kong’s (grandpa) weak legs, my aunt’s tortoise-slow pace, and keeping a close eye on Ah Ma (grandma), I was exhausted.
+Between managing Kong Kong’s (grandpa) weak legs, my aunt’s autism, and keeping a close eye on Ah Ma (grandma), I was exhausted.

 7 days, 3 towns, 2 ferry rides, and many train rides later, we were finally on our last night in China.
 I had just fallen asleep with relief that our family trip had ended safely when that eerie knock came at 3:00AM.